NeuralSamurAI/ComfyUI-FluxPseudoNegativePrompt/readme.md

 - Multiple processing complexity levels: basic, advanced, expert
 - Optional LLM integration for unresolved terms or full prompt conversion
 - User-customizable antonyms and system prompts

+## Caveats

+- Its not meant to be perfect!
+Its an imperfect solution to the issues of using CFG making the generation time double more or less.
+- For now I would NOT use conceptnet expansion.
+Its not working as intended.
+- A word like Gross has multiple meanings and the correct one cannot be inferred. ('disgusting' is one meaning, and can also mean the 'total' in reference to taxes for instance).
+This can result in unexpected return words

 ## Installation